A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

    - Ogre fighters as per Fort Rannick

 ### Storval Stairs (xp )
-  - Note that this encounter seems to be the one most often completely bypassed.
+  - Note that this encounter seems to be the one most often bypassed.
 Be prepared to move this encounter somewhere else.
 Or highlight this location in some other way, as above.
-Others have moved this to encounter to Skulls Crossing in Book 3 if they have cleared out the ogres and returned later.
+Others have moved this encounter to Skulls Crossing in Book 3 if the party have cleared out the ogres and returned later.

 ## Valley of the Black Tower (party level 11)

-  - During the
+  - As the party could approach the encounters in the second half of this book in any order, then be prepared to dynamically adjust the encounters upwards with elite templates or extra creatures to maintain threat levels.

 ### A1 (xp )
   - **Non standard Creatures:**